ethansirois/Math-Tutor/README.md

 I have not yet added any UI components, so running this program will prompt an input from the user to type in their question.

 # Future Plans
-I started this project for my AI @ UIUC application, but I plan to continue building it.
 I will add a UI and experiment with different temperatures and generations.
 I also hope to add some sort of functionality for vision in the future.
 At first, this would look like being able to read a problem that is submitted by photo, but then hopefully expand to more complex tasks, such as reading tables, analyzing geometric diagrams, and analyzing function graphs.